 late 14c., "pertaining to or affecting a single thing or person; pertaining to some and not to all," from Old French particuler (14c., Modern French particulier) and directly from Late Latin particularis "of a part, concerning a small part," from Latin particula "little bit or part, grain, jot," diminutive of pars (genitive partis) "a part, piece, division" (from PIE root *pere- (2) "to grant, allot").
 Meaning "peculiar, singular, standing out from what is usual or ordinary" is by late 15c.
 Sense of "precise, fastidious, exacting, attentive to details" is by 1814.

-late 14c., particuler, "a part or section of a whole," late 14c., from particular (adj.).
-Particulars "small details of statement" is from c.
+late 14c., particuler, "a part or section of a whole, an individual circumstance, feature, or factor; an organ or part of the body," from particular (adj.).
+Meaning "a single instance or matter" is from 1530s; particulars "small details of statement" is from c.
 1600.